Overseas Highway, mile by mile: Plan your Florida Keys itinerary

 26.6 — South Pine Channel Bridge, east end of bridge, oceanside

 27.5 — Boondocks Grille and Drafthouse.
-This is a hot spot in the Keys, a huge covered outdoor tiki bar and restaurant that regularly features top-notch entertainment, especially in season.
-The food reasonably priced, and bands often add this venue to their Key West bookings.
+Hot spot with a huge covered tiki bar and restaurant featuring entertainment in season.
+Performers often add this venue to their Key West bookings.

 27.0 — Ramrod Key, Named for a ship, the Ramrod, wrecked on a reef south of here in the early nineteenth century.

 26.0 — Niles Channel Bridge, middle.